 Making bread from scratch is not something most of us do often, but there is something so enjoyable, almost meditative about working bread dough.
 I often find myself drifting off into a daydream as I knead the dough.
 If you’ve never made a yeast bread from scratch, this is a great recipe to start with as it doesn’t require a great deal of technical skill.
 Hence why I like making it too!

 You’ll know you’ve done it right when you peek under the dishcloth after the first hour of rising.
 If your dough has almost doubled in size, you’ve done it!
 You’ve made bread!
 F*cking nailed it!
 Some of the common mistakes that prevent the magic of yeast are adding too hot of water to the yeast (you want very warm not hot water) or adding too much flour to the mix which makes a very tough dough.

 If you can avoid those two mistakes, chances are you’re going to turn out with beautiful, light and fluffy yeast rolls that people will barely believe you made from scratch!

 Be brave and give it a go!
 I can’t wait to hear what you think.
 Let me know in the comments sections below.
-If you’re looking for other Thanksgiving ideas, check out my Thanksgiving post with my full menu and helpful planning tips!

 I love having a rolling pin that I can throw in the dishwasher.
 This French style pin is a great classic utensil to have in your kitchen.